 - draft resolutions for matters to be discussed at the meeting.
 Resolutions circulated in advance will clarify the precise subject matter, facilitate discussion and simplify the preparation of minutes;

 - draft financial statements and other financial reports;

 - draft agreements and other documents to be approved;

 - memoranda describing proposed transactions to be approved.

 If the binders are electronic, most Board members will want to print them out in any event.
-To assist the directors, the files should be given a number and name corresponding to the Agenda item, e.g. “1.
+To assist the directors, the Secretary can prepare one comprehensive documents, as described above.
+If the Directors wants to print the items individually, each file should be given a consecutives number and name corresponding to the Agenda item, e.g. “1.
 Minutes of Previous Meeting”, “3.
 CEO Report”, etc. This way, they will be more easily organized after a mass of documents have printed and reconciled to the agenda.

 The Chairman and CEO should review the agenda and binder of materials briefly at least a day prior to the meeting.
 This will alert the Chairman to the significant issues and updates to help him manage the meeting.

-Typically minutes are left to just before the next Board meeting.
+Typically, the preparation of the meeting minutes are left to just before the next Board meeting.
 However, Directors should review the minutes while the meeting is still fresh in their minds.
 There may be action items for Directors to be acted on quickly.
-For these reasons, the Board Secretary should prepare the minutes and review with the CEO and Chair within 48 hours, and circulate to Directors within one week of the meeting.
+For these reasons, the Board Secretary should prepare the minutes and review with the CEO and Chair for review and approval within 48 hours and circulate to Directors within one week of the meeting.